 The dialogs display numerous settings in table form.
 You have the option of customizing the appearance of the tables to fit your needs.

 You can find useful information on how to use the tables in the following sections:

-- Filter rows
+- Filtering table rows

-- Sort rows
+- Sorting table rows

-- Select multiple table rows
+- · Selecting multiple table rows